TacoGuyAT/yarn/README.md

 ### `mapNamedJar`
 Builds a deobfuscated jar with yarn mappings and automapped fields (enums, etc.).
 Unmapped names will be filled with [intermediary](https://github.com/FabricMC/Intermediary) names.

+### `mapNamedServerJar`
+Builds a deobfuscated server jar with yarn mappings and automapped fields (enums, etc.).
+Unmapped names will be filled with [intermediary](https://github.com/FabricMC/Intermediary) names.

 ### `decompileCFR`
 Decompile the mapped source code. **Note:** This is not designed to be recompiled.